-We are all to some degree captive to the institutions and systems upon which we rely for the meeting of our basic
+We are all to some degree captive to the institutions and systems upon which we rely for the meeting of our basic needs.

-or to stay out of prison for, say, war tax resistance.
+stay out of prison for, say, war tax resistance.
 The problem is that every time we make one of these sacrifices of integrity

 without adequately acknowledging and mourning what we are doing, we are further dehumanized.
-We have all been molded and shaped
+We have all been molded and

-* economic, physical, and social security
+often talk about our addictions to * economic, physical, and social security

 * competition and measuring ourselves against

 * praise and approval